abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   - **⚠️ Note:** before using `grid-template-area`, you need to define the rows and columns of the grid using `grid-template-columns` and `grid-template-rows`

-- `grid-template` => shorthand that defines both the columns and the rows of the grid
+- `grid-template` => shorthand property that defines both the columns and the rows of the grid

   ```css
   .container {